-Locking in Human Capital
+Locking in Human Capital (EMI Scheme)

 Locking in your key employees is always a balancing act between work life balance, remuneration packages and showing employees they are valued and part of the very fabric of the organisation.

 One of the most effective ways of imbedding employees into your business is through capital ownership, which provides a shared goal towards exit and increasing value.

 This is a powerful way to tell a key employee of their value to the business and can create an “in this together” attitude.